winnall/vML/README.md

 ## 📜 Licence

-This project is licensed under the **Apache License, Version 2.0**.
+This project is licensed under the **Apache Licence, Version 2.0**.
 You may use, modify, and distribute this work under the terms of that licence.

 See the [LICENCE](./LICENCE) file for full text.